 Research in OSBP covers almost the entire scope of biochemical investigation.
-There are about 90 faculty members in OSBP from four different colleges.
+There are about 75 faculty members in OSBP from three different colleges.
 About 85% of OSBP students work in five departments in the College of Arts & Sciences (Chemistry & Biochemistry, Microbiology, and Molecular Genetics) and the College of Medicine (Biological Chemistry & Pharmacology, and Physiology & Cell Biology).
-Other students work in other departments in Medicine (especially Cancer Biology & Genetics, Neuroscience, and Pediatrics), Biomedical Engineering, Chemical & Biomolecular Engineering, Physics, and Veterinary Biosciences.
+Other students work in other departments in Medicine (especially Cancer Biology & Genetics, Neuroscience, and Pediatrics), Biomedical Engineering, Chemical & Biomolecular Engineering, and Physics.

 Areas of Research

 Research in OSBP can be classified into four large areas.
 All OSBP students take a unified core curriculum, and they choose their elective classes with their advisors for a highly tailored training program.

 Researchers in this area are interested chemically manipulating biological systems, developing chemical probes and drugs, engineering proteins and peptides, and understanding the function of biological catalysts.